pingidentity/pingidentity-devops-getting-started/docs/reference/containerLogging.md

 - Additional resources are required for running the extra container(s), though they tend to be lightweight

+## The TAIL_LOG_FILES environment variable

+Many Ping products were designed and built for a server-deployed implementation.
+As a result, they write log information to files (the old model for logging), rather than to `stdout`.
+To ease containerization, an environment variable (**`TAIL_LOG_FILES`**) is included in the Docker images and this variable is fed to a function that streams these files to `stdout` as they are written.

+While Ping includes key log files as defaults, this variable can be modified.
+You can add additional log files to this variable to include them in the `stdout` stream.
+See [each product Dockerfile](https://github.com/pingidentity/pingidentity-docker-builds) for the default value of this variable for the product in question.

 ## References

 The list below is not intended to be comprehensive but should provide a good starting point for understanding how logging works and what you can do to retain logs from your deployments.